linniux/atsd-api-php/README.md

 ## Getting Started
-Before you begin Installing ATSD Client for PHP, you need to install a copy of the [Axibase Time-Series Database][atsd].
-Download the latest version of ATSD available for your Linux distribution.
+Before you begin installing ATSD Client for PHP, you need to install a copy of the [Axibase Time-Series Database][atsd].
+Download the latest version of ATSD that is available for your Linux distribution.

 Minimum requirements for running the ATSD Client: PHP 5.3.2+